 Available on the YUKIHIRO TAKAHASHI album ‘Once A Fool…’ via Pony Canyon

 The dreamy ‘Heartbeat (Tainai Kaiki II)’ saw David Sylvian return to give a raw passionate vocal performance which was counterpointed by a whispery spoken word passage from Ingrid Chavez.
 The two emotionally connected in real life and got married after the recording.
 More organic than previous Sylvian / Sakamoto collaborations, the bed of the song was Sakamoto-san’s eerie piano and ‘Twin Peaks’ strings, while out of nowhere came a rousing solo from noted jazz guitarist Bill Frisell.

 Available on the RYUICHI SAKAMOTO album ‘Heartbeat’ via Virgin Records

 For their comeback album ‘Technodon’, the band were forced to release it under the moniker

 YMO as the name YELLOW MAGIC ORCHESTRA was owned by former record label Alfa Records.
-Songs like ‘Hi-tech Hippies’ had more straightforward technopop arrangements than any of the trio’s more recent solo work.
-The album was also sample free to save any potential copyright infringements which that band had fallen foul of in the past.
-‘Pocket Full Of Rainbows’ was a Japanese language cover of the tune made famous by ELVIS PRESLEY in ‘GI Blues’.
+Songs like ‘Hi-tech Hippies’ had more straightforward techno arrangements than any of the trio’s more recent solo work.
+The album was also sample free to save any potential copyright infringements.
+‘Pocket Full Of Rainbows’ was a Japanese language cover of the tune made famous by Elvis Presley in ‘GI Blues’.